Looking back at the Seahawks’ 2013 Super Bowl season: Week 6 vs. Titans

 What it meant

-The win not only improved Seattle’s record to 5-1 but showed that the Seahawks could get out a win on a day when a lot went wrong.
+The win not only improved Seattle’s record to 5-1, but showed that it could gut out a win on a day when a lot went wrong.

 The Titans scored their only touchdown on a 77-yard fumble return by Jason McCourty on the final play of the first half to take a 10-7 lead.

-The fumble came on a field-goal attempt by punter Jon Ryan, who was filling in kicker Stephen Hauschka, who had been injured a few minutes earlier while trying to make a tackle on a kickoff.
+The fumble came on a field-goal attempt by punter Jon Ryan, who was filling in for kicker Stephen Hauschka, who had been injured a few minutes earlier while trying to make a tackle on a kickoff.
 Reserve safety Chris Maragos took Ryan’s spot as the holder.
 But Maragos bobbled the snap and then fumbled when he tried to take off and run.
 Hauschka returned to kick two field goals in the second half.

 “We had some fluke plays out there today,” Wilson said.